andcoa/NixGuard/README.md

 ## Objective

-The NixGuard project demonstrates the use of NixGuard and n8n to build an automated cybersecurity workflow capable of detecting threats, analyzing suspicious activity, and executing incident response actions.
-The goal is to showcase practical skills in security automation, API integration, and incident handling in a simulated SOC environment.
+The following report involves the set up, testing and automation of NixGuard features and capabilities with the intent of investigating suspicious activities on a network.
+In order to fully asses NixGuard’s capabilities, the report is structured within the focus areas of Network Analysis, Threat Detection and Incident Response Planning.

 ### Skills Learned